sweirich/pi-forall/compose.md

 not include these features.

 We will break the discussion into three main parts:
-  * How do we represent the syntax of pi-forall (including binding structure)
+  * How do we represent the syntax of pi-forall (including binding structure)?
   * What is the general structure of the typechecker?
   * How do we decide when two different pi-forall terms are equal?